Back to DWU AI Articles

 A. Introduction

-Maintaining scheduled air service to small communities has become a challenge that now includes 177 communities as of October 2024 (DOT data).
-The Airline Deregulation Act of 1978 eliminated route restrictions and price controls, transforming the commercial aviation landscape.
-However, deregulation also left small communities vulnerable to service discontinuation when carriers determined routes were economically unviable.
+Maintaining scheduled air service to small communities has been a federal policy priority since airline deregulation.
+As of October 2024, the Essential Air Service program serves 177 communities (DOT data).
+The Airline Deregulation Act of 1978 eliminated route restrictions and price controls, reshaping commercial aviation route structures.
+However, deregulation also left small communities vulnerable to service losses as carriers consolidated around profitable routes.
 To address this concern, the federal government established two primary programs designed to sustain air service and support rural economic development and connectivity.

 The Essential Air Service (EAS) program was created concurrently with deregulation in 1978, guaranteeing minimum levels of scheduled air service to eligible communities that had been served by certificated carriers before deregulation.
 Two decades later, recognizing that EAS alone could not address all air service challenges facing small communities, Congress created the Small Community Air Service Development Program (SCASD) in 2000.
 This program provides grants for revenue guarantees, marketing, and studies (49 U.S.C. § 41743) to communities to address air service gaps and airfare issues.

-Together, EAS and SCASD represent the federal government's primary mechanisms for sustaining air connectivity to small and rural communities, supporting their economic development, and ensuring that geographic location does not preclude access to the national air transportation network.
+Together, EAS and SCASD represent the federal government's congressionally authorized mechanisms (49 U.S.C. §§ 41731–41742, 41743) for sustaining air connectivity to small and rural communities, supporting their economic development, and ensuring that geographic location does not preclude access to the national air transportation network.

 B. Essential Air Service (EAS)